timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 05-FUNCTIONS AND POWERS/SUBCHAPTER III-AIDS TO NAVIGATION.md

 ### SUBCHAPTER III—AIDS TO NAVIGATION

 ### §541.
 Aids to navigation authorized
-* In order to aid navigation and to prevent disasters, collisions, and wrecks of vessels and aircraft, the Coast Guard may establish, maintain, and operate:
+* (a) In order to aid navigation and to prevent disasters, collisions, and wrecks of vessels and aircraft, the Coast Guard may establish, maintain, and operate:

   * (1) aids to maritime navigation required to serve the needs of the armed forces or of the commerce of the United States;